Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Introduction

 Although many diffusion model-based time series imputation approaches have been proposed and show their advantages compared to conventional deep learning models~\cite{tashiro2021csdi, chen2021stochastic, chen2023provably}, they are limited to slow convergence or large computational costs.
 Such limitations may prevent them being applied to real-world applications.
 To address the aforementioned issues, in this work, we leverage the optimal transport theory~\cite{villani2009optimal} and Lagrangian mechanics~\cite{arnol2013mathematical} to propose a novel method, called Conditional Lagrangian Wasserstein Flow (CLWF), for fast and accurate time series imputation.

 In our method, we treat the multivariate time series imputation task as a conditional optimal transport problem, whereby the random noise is the source distribution, the missing data is the target distribution, and the observed data is the conditional information.
 To generate new data samples efficiently and accurately, we need to find the shortest path in the probability space according to the optimal transport theory.
 To this end, we first project the original source and target distributions into the Wasserstein space via sampling mini-batch OT maps.
 Afterwards, we construct the time-dependent intermediate samples through interpolating the source distribution and target distribution.
 Then according to the principle of least action in Lagrangian mechanics~\cite{arnol2013mathematical}, the optimal velocity function moving the source distribution to the target distribution is learned in a self-supervised manner by minimizing the corresponding kinetic energy.
-Moreover, to further improve the model's performance, we learn the task-specific potential function by training a Variational Autoencoder (VAE) model~\cite{kingma2014auto} on the observed time series data to build a Rao-Blackwellized trajectory sampler.
+We can solve the model efficiently using flow matching in a simulation-free manner \cite{lipman2022flow, liu2022flow,albergo2023building,tong2023simulation}.

+To further improve the model's performance, we leverage the denoising affect of the time-dependent denoising autoencoder (TDAE) model which is trained on the observed time series data to estimate the gradient of task-specific potential function.
+By doing so, combined with the aforementioned flow model, we can formulate a new path sampler to reduce the sampling variances.
+Furthermore, we can interpret the gradient of the potential function as the control signal from the perspective of stochastic optimal control (SOC) in data generation \cite{bellman1966dynamic,chen2021stochastic,caluya2021wasserstein,berner2024optimal}, Consequently, the sampling procedure can be viewed as a controlled path integral \cite{zhang2022path}.
+We also explain the variance reduction effect of the new sampler using the Rao-Blackwell theorem \cite{casella1996rao}.
+Moreover, we propose a resampling technique using the interpolated conditional samples to enhance the model's imputation performance.

-Finally, CLWF is assessed on two real-word multivariate time series datasets.
-The obtained results show that the proposed method achieves competitive performance and admits fast convergence compared with other state-of-the-art time series imputation methods.
+Finally, CLWF is assessed on three real-word and one synthetic time series datasets for validation.
+The results obtained show that the proposed method achieves competitive performance and admits faster convergence compared with other state-of-the-art time series imputation methods.